devpin95/MeshGenerator/README.md

 #### Simple Noise

 ---
-The simple noise algorithm is an implementation of the 2D noise function described by [Scratchapixel](https://www.scratchapixel.com/lessons/procedural-generation-virtual-worlds/procedural-patterns-noise-part-1/creating-simple-2D-noise).
+The simple noise algorithm is an implementation of the 2D noise function developed by [Scratchapixel](https://www.scratchapixel.com/lessons/procedural-generation-virtual-worlds/procedural-patterns-noise-part-1/creating-simple-2D-noise).

 |<img src="http://dpiner.com/projects/MeshGenerator/images/SimpleNoise.png" width="255"> <br/> *Height map generated using a simple noise function.* |<img src="http://dpiner.com/projects/MeshGenerator/images/SimpleNoiseMesh.png" width="500"> *Map applied to mesh*|
 | ------------------------------------------------------------ |--------- |

-In essence, a 2D noise function generates a grid of random numbers called a lattice.
-The functions takes in an x and y coordinate to the grid.
+In essence, a 2D noise function generates a grid of random numbers called a *lattice*.
+The functions takes in an *x* and *y* coordinate.
 Any value outside the grid wraps back around.
-For example, for a 5x5 lattice, given the coordinate (5, 1) will return the value at position (0, 1), noting that (0, 0) is the origin of the grid.
+For example, for a `5x5` lattice, given the coordinate `(5, 1)` will return the value at position `(0, 1)`, noting that `(0, 0)` is the origin of the grid.
 Intuitively, for a grid of any size, we are duplicate the grid to the left, right, up, and down to create a plane of values that we can sample from at any point.
-Though our implementation will only be take samples from x >= 0 and y >= 0, the function also allows for negative coordinates.
+Though our implementation will only be take samples from `x >= 0` and `y >= 0`, the function also allows for negative coordinates.

-Because we are working with a 2D sampling grid, we need to do some math when our sample point lands between vertices (say we want to sample the point *(0.5, 0.25)*).
+Because we are working with a 2D sampling grid, we need to do some math when our sample point lands between vertices (say we want to sample the point `(0.5, 0.25)`).
 We can do this with [bilinear interpolation](https://en.wikipedia.org/wiki/Bilinear_interpolation).

 Here is the code snippet implementing bilinear interpolation